krahets/hello-algo/en/docs/chapter_dynamic_programming/intro_to_dynamic_programming.md

 [file]{climbing_stairs_dfs}-[class]{}-[func]{climbing_stairs_dfs}
 ```

 The figure below shows the recursive tree formed by brute force search.
 For the problem $dp[n]$, the depth of its recursive tree is $n$, with a time complexity of $O(2^n)$.
-Exponential order represents explosive growth, and entering a long wait if a relatively large $n$ is input.
+This exponential growth causes the program to run much more slowly when $n$ is large, leading to long wait times.

 ![Recursive tree for climbing stairs](intro_to_dynamic_programming.assets/climbing_stairs_dfs_tree.png)